nelson-n/cs-math-nn/ComputerLanguages/ProgrammingParadigms.md

 # Programming Paradigms

+### Compiled
+* Code is converted directly into machine code that the CPU can execute.
+* Generally faster than interpreted languages.
+* Example languages: C, C++, Haskell, Rust, Go.

+### Interpreted
+* Instructions are run line by line without compiling the entire program into machine language.
+* Instructions are not directly executed by the target machine, but instead read and executed by another program.
+    * For example Python code compiles line by line into bytecode which is then run on the Python Virtual Machine.
+* Generally slower than compiled languages due to the overhead of compiling the line before running it.
+* Example languages: Ruby, Python, R, JavaScript.

+### Just-in-Time Compilation
+* Code is compiled during the execution of the program instead of beforehand.
+* JIT generally consists of bytecode translation to machine code, which is then executed directly.
+* A JIT compiler analyses the code being executed and identifies the parts of the code where speedup gained from compilation or recompilation would outweigh the overhead of compiling that code.
+* Example languages: Java (Java Virtual Machine), C#, Julia.

+---

 ### Imperative
 * Programming with an explicit sequence of commands that update state.
 * Commands show how the computation takes place, step by step.
 Each step affects the global state.